GuillaumeMougeot/biom3d/docs/api/datahandler.rst

       You can use existing implementations as base.

 - Add some code to the :class:`DataHandlerFactory` to allow it to recognize your new implementation.
+- Document your format in `docs/tuto/dataset.md`, specially if your implementation need a specific dataset structure.

 .. note::